PolkadotOpenSourceGrants/apply/applications/polkadot-ambassador-fellowship-governance-extension-pallet.md

 **Important Note:** The success of this grant should not be withheld if the proposer does not proceed with any of these Exclusions.

 This grant application explicitly excludes:
-- Preparation of the Polkadot On-Chain Readiness Assessment Framework for Collectives that was prepared previously by the applicant and served to identify the needs of the Polkadot Ambassador Fellowship
+- Preparation of the Polkadot On-Chain Readiness Assessment Framework for Collectives that was prepared previously by the applicant and served to identify some of the needs of the Polkadot Ambassador Fellowship
 - Manifesto clarifications, updates, annexes, amendments, or any other changes
 - Operational costs such as marketing, events, or audits
 - Governance amendment processes (these can be implemented permissionlessly by any entity in the ecosystem)
-- Detailed benchmarking and optimization of the pallet for production-level performance since may be very time-consuming and not within the scope of this grant application (this could be a potential follow-up grant opportunity that is specifically focused on benchmarking and optimization of this and other pallets)
+- Detailed benchmarking and optimization of the pallet for production-level performance since that may be very time-consuming and not within the scope of this grant application (this could be a potential follow-up grant opportunity that is specifically focused on benchmarking and optimization of this and other pallets)
 - Security audits, formal verification, or other advanced security validation techniques (these would require specialized expertise and significant additional resources beyond the scope of this grant)
 - User interfaces for interacting with the governance mechanisms (this grant focuses on the core pallet functionality rather than front-end development)
 - Cross-Collective Integration mechanisms for establishing formal relationships between the Polkadot Ambassador Fellowship and other collectives (this could be implemented in a future extension or follow-up grant after the core functionality is established)
 - Integration with additional collectives and governance systems beyond the Polkadot Ambassador Fellowship (the initial implementation will focus on the Polkadot Ambassador Fellowship's specific needs)
+- On-chain runtime upgrade implementation or deployment (this grant covers code development only, not the actual deployment or runtime upgrade process)
+- Incorporation into any major semantic versioning (SemVer) updates to the runtimes managed by the Polkadot Technical Fellowship where the current version is https://github.com/polkadot-fellows/runtimes/releases/tag/v1.6.1 (integration with future runtime versions would require additional coordination and potentially additional development work)
-- Only a reasonable amount of unit and integration tests similar to those in other pallets, such that each logical code component should be testable in accordance with https://github.com/PolkadotOpenSourceGrants/delivery/blob/master/delivery-guidelines.md#unit-tests, with a best-effort approach to cover critical functionality, but not exhaustive test coverage for all edge cases (comprehensive edge case testing would typically be part of a formal security audit, which is excluded from this grant)
+- Only a reasonable amount of unit and integration tests similar to those in other pallets, such that each logical code component should be testable in accordance with https://github.com/PolkadotOpenSourceGrants/delivery/blob/master/delivery-guidelines.md#unit-tests, with a best-effort approach to cover critical functionality, but exhaustive test coverage for all edge cases may not be guaranteed (comprehensive edge case testing would typically be part of a formal security audit, which is excluded from this grant)

 #### Important Assumptions

 This grant application assumes:
-- Period of time to allow consolidated in-scope review comments shall be provided the the grants review team at the commencement of the grant for agreement
+- Period of time to allow consolidated in-scope review comments shall be provided by the grants review team at the commencement of the grant for agreement
 - Estimated duration included in this grant only includes:
   - Initial submission of Milestones 1
   - Only one round of consolidated in-scope review comments that are to be provided within the agreed review period after submission of Milestone 1 for their incorporation
   - Revised submission of Milestone 1 to address consolidated in-scope review comments
-- Review comments will be managed by the proposer in a transparent issues register that tracks the comment, reviewer, date provided, response, links to implementation changes, and resolution date
+- Review comments will be managed by the proposer in a transparent issues register that tracks the comment, reviewer, date issue raised, response, links to implementation changes, and resolution date
 - Grants review team will be responsible for appropriately scheduling relevant reviewers to fit the planned schedule (e.g. Polkadot Technical Fellowship, Web3 Foundation, and other relevant stakeholders)
 - Variations to the original grant scope that would require separate consideration with revised scope and timeline would be triggered by the following:
   - Delayed receipt of review comments after the agreed review period